Can you really get paid to do nothing?

 - Dosh – Earn automatic cash back at participating restaurants and merchants after you link your credit card.

-Did you know that several companies will pay you to just to install their apps and run in the background on your devices.
+Did you know that several companies will pay you for your data?
 These are low-maintenance, low-overhead ways to pretty much get paid do nothing.

 Among our favorites are …